SalishSeaCast/docs/storm_surges/nowcast.rst

 The reason we need this information is to calculate appropriate thresholds for high water based on historical values.
 We also calculate a correction to the model water level using tidal predictions.

-To search for this information, you can visti the DFO_ and NOAA_ websites.
+To search for this information, you can visit the DFO_ and NOAA_ websites.

 .. _DFO: http://www.isdm-gdsi.gc.ca/isdm-gdsi/twl-mne/index-eng.htm